Open 7 days 10am - 5pm

 Throughout the garden you will see the work of a variety of Australian artists in a variety of mediums.
 Find out more about the individual artists and their pieces here.
 Most pieces are also available for sale.

 Graeme’s pieces are to be found throughout Cloudehill, several from early days.
 The fern goddess pieces in the cool borders and the sphinx benches in the quadrangle are but two examples.
-At present we are displaying a major group: Graeme’s Eminent Australian Women series.
-These are magnificent examples of ceramic sculpture and deserve an important site.
+Of more significance is Graeme Foote’s ‘Influential Women Series’ placed throughout the gardens.

 The loveliest of Claire Takacs’ photos of our big maples feature a glorious Rob Barron pot and it’s very exciting to have a few of his (very rare) ‘fire-box’ pieces for sale.
 It is in the nature of firing a Nabori Gama kiln only a handful of these are made each year.
 Their ash glazes make them amongst the most exciting and rewarding of works it’s possible to use in a garden.